Beej126/BeejBlog/content/posts/2008-07-24-transparent-command-shell-windows.md

   - SysAdmin

 ---
-Nice, someone&#8217;s gone and created the perfect pill for even the most serious case of Mac OS X Terminal envy&#8230;
+Nice, someone's gone and created the perfect pill for even the most serious case of Mac OS X Terminal envy...

 <div>
 </div>